+- formulary restriction,

-- Formulary restriction - Use of facility's antibiogram for organism trends and sensitivities - Treating only infections, not colonization.
+- use of the facility's antibiogram for organism trends and sensitivities,

+- treat an infection, not colonization.

-3. Preventing transmission
+3. Prevent Transmission

-- Transmission based isolation precautions for MDROs identified with alerts for readmission notification - Appropriate cleaning of all equipment used in patient care environments and adjunct environmental cleaning with TRU-D ultraviolet light disinfection for patient rooms identified with MDROs.
+- Transmission based isolation precautions for MDRO's identified with alerts for readmission notification, - appropriate cleaning of all equipment used in patient care environments, and adjunct environmental cleaning with TRU-D ultraviolet light disinfection for patient's rooms identified with MDRO's.